 A broker opinion of value is requested by a property owner and it is often performed free of charge by a broker in the hope of earning the owner’s business.
 The resulting value is just the broker’s opinion only, and typically does not carry weight with lenders and investors.

 An appraisal is a formal document completed by a certified appraiser, who must go through a lengthy training and certification process for this role.
 In addition, the methods used to value the property in appraisal are more rigorous and must meet standards set forth by an oversight body.
 The appraisal is usually ordered by a bank or lender, and the resulting value is considered to be “official” for the purposes of obtaining a loan.

-Despite their differences, one way that the broker’s price opinion and an appraisal is similar is in the data used to arrive at a determination of value.
-In both cases, they will create a stabilized pro forma for the property and use the resulting Net Operating Income (NOI) as a basis for value.
+Despite their differences, one way that a broker opinion of value and an appraisal are similar is in the data used to arrive at a determination of value.
+Both will create a stabilized pro forma for the property and use the resulting Net Operating Income (NOI) as a basis for value.
 They will also look at NOI for comparable properties, prices achieved in comparable sales, and market based cap rates.
 Finally, they may both use one of the major valuation approaches—the income approach, sales comparison approach, or cost approach—to arrive at a final value of the property.

-What to Look for in a Broker Price Opinion
+What to Look for in a Broker Opinion of Value

-Again, a broker price opinion is more of an informal approach to value, so the output can vary widely depending on the broker, brokerage firm, or real estate professional who prepared it.
-However, there are several items that investors should look for in the resulting documentation:
+Again, a BOV is more of an informal approach to value, so the output can vary widely depending on the broker, brokerage firm, or real estate professional who prepared it.
+However, there are several items that investors should look for in the resulting BOV documentation:

 - Property Type: What is the type of property that is being valued, and is the value consistent with similar properties of the same type on a per-square-foot or per-unit basis?